johnsonjh/VEDIT/README.md

 ## License

-* VEDIT / VEDIT-PLUS for CP/M is freely redistributable for non-commercial use.
-See the [LICENSE](LICENSE) text for complete details.
+* VEDIT / VEDIT-PLUS for CP/M is [freely redistributable for non-commercial purposes](LICENSE).

 ## User's Manuals